bangnokia/pinker/README.md

 ## How it works?

 Pinker is just an laravel application embed in electron.
 To interactive with other php application, it's using [psycho](https://github.com/bangnokia/psycho) which is an wrapper of [psysh](https://github.com/bobthecow/psysh).
-This is just my prototype to see it can works or not.
-I consider the next version will using an JS framework.

 ## Supported